Golden Bay / Mohua: Pākehā settlement

+Conservation efforts

 The Abel Tasman National Park was established on 16 December 1942 which was 300 years exactly after Abel Tasman had visited Golden Bay.
 It was established thanks to the determined efforts of Pérrine Moncrieff, who was concerned about both a proposal to mill the trees around Totaranui in 1937 and a plan to build a road through the area.
 Home to beech forests, red tussock, penguin colonies, wading birds and seals, the park has rich ecological systems.

 During the 1960s and the early 1970s, the Ministry of Works surveyed the land where the Heaphy Track now exists for a proposed road to link Golden Bay with the Karamea.
 This was encouraged by local authorities both in Golden Bay and on the West Coast.
 The project never progressed beyond this due to public opposition and a lack of funding from the government.

 The Northwest Nelson Forest Park was created in 1970 by amalgamating eight state forest parks.
 The Tasman Wilderness area was established in 1988 and this entire area was given the highest level of conservation protection in 1996 when it became the Kahurangi National Park.
 It is the second largest of New Zealand's national park and forms the majority of Golden Bay's interior.
 The primary reason for its establishment was a new emphasis on protecting the rich biodiversity of the park.
 It has the largest number of endemic plants of any national park.
-The park includes the great spotted kiwi, wētās, 29 species of carnivorous snails and native cave spiders.
+The park includes the great spotted kiwi, wētā, 29 species of carnivorous snails and native cave spiders.